The Think.Do way

 "Students need to know what to do when something is irregular.
 When surprises occur or when the situation changes, graduates must be able to think on their feet, problem solve and come up with a solution that benefits all parties," she said.

 When it comes to the irregular and surprising, imagine how the students involved in our Learning In Action campaign felt taking on that project.
 Working with industry professionals and the Unitec Marketing team to create and realise an experience complete with a renovated 1955 Airstream caravan, a uniquely Unitec drink (made from scratch), and turn it all into something that needs to demonstrate Unitec.
-It was one wild ride for all involved – check out the full student journey.
+It was one wild ride for all involved.

 This is why Unitec is the real world - providing work experience, workshops and studio opportunities where they are challenged and taught to respond to the challenges that they'll face on the job.